NeoTim/gitbook-plugin-bibtex-citations-and-references/README.md

 >
 > Wallace, J. (2013).
 Lost in translation: transferring knowledge from research to clinical practice. *BJPsych Advances*, 19(4), 250–258. https://doi.org/10.1192/apt.bp.112.010389

+Obviously, you need to `gitbook build` to see the output.

 ## Thanks